Code-Your-Future/node/node-recap.md

 ```

 These days, almost every web developer uses command-line tools written in Node: `webpack`, `gulp`, `grunt`, `jest`, `browserify`, and thousands more are tools written in JavaScript, installed from NPM, and run in Node.

+➔ Exercise: **A tool that reads a JSON file and prints some summary data of it?**